Skip to main content

 Using the dlt SQL client

 Another option is to leverage the dlt SQL client to query the loaded data and perform transformations using SQL statements.
 You can execute SQL statements that change the database schema or manipulate data within tables.
-Here's an example of inserting a row into the customers table using the dlt SQL client:
+Here's an example of creating a new table with aggregated sales data in duckdb:

 with pipeline.sql_client() as client: